wokwi/wokwi-docs/docs/wokwi-ci/getting-started.md

 Wokwi for CI and GitHub Actions provides a simulation solution for automated testing of embedded and IoT projects.
 You can use Wokwi to run your tests on every commit, and get instant feedback on your code changes.

+The simulation runs in the cloud, so you don't need to install any software on your CI server.
+You can use Wokwi CI with any CI system that supports running shell commands, including GitHub Actions, GitLab CI, CircleCI, Travis CI, and more.

+A copy of your firmware binary is uploaded to the Wokwi Cloud for every test run.
+The firmware is then simulated in the cloud, and the serial output is streamed back to your CI system.
+Wokwi does not store your firmware, and it is deleted from the cloud after the simulation is finished.

+If you do not want to upload your firmware to the cloud, please contact us to discuss options for on-premise deployment of Wokwi CI.

 :::caution
 Wokwi CI is free while in beta.
 After the beta, we will charge based on the number of minutes your tests run on Wokwi CI.
 We plan to offer a free tier with a limited number of minutes per month.
 :::